springer-llms-deep-dive/llms-deep-dive-tutorials/tutorials/chapter4/README.md

-# Tutorial: Fine-tuning LLMs in a resource-constrained setting
+# Tutorial: Fine-tuning LLMs in a Resource-Constrained Setting

 ## Overview